cornell-zhang/quickest/README.md

                         The number of target columns.
 			The first 2 columns are design index and device index respectively.
 Integer.
+Default: 4 --split_by SPLIT_BY
+                          The strategy to split the data.
+                          random - Splitting the data by the id randomly.
+The ratio of the testing data is given by <ratio>
+                          design_random - Splitting the data by the design id randomly.
+The ratio of the testing designs is given by <ratio>
+                          design_select - Splitting the data by the design id.
+The testing design id is given by <test_ids>. design_sort - Splitting the data by the design id.
+The design ids are clustered, \
+                          sorted by the target values and the splitted.
+                          The number of cluster groups are controlled by <cluster_k>.
+                          Default: design_sort
-Default: 4 --test_seed TEST_SEED
+  --test_seed TEST_SEED
                         The seed used for selecting the test id.
 Integer.
                         Default: 0